This degree offers a balanced, stimulating and sound education that will provide you with an excellent stepping stone towards a career in tourism.

 Why St Mary's?

+The Tourism programme at St Mary's can only be studied as a joint honours degree.
 Tourism at St Mary's aims to expose students to real-life tourism management issues, scenarios and challenges by combining the theoretical study of tourism with fieldwork in the UK and overseas.

 A key aim of the course is examining how tourism activities may be managed in a more sustainable and ethical way.
 Students will gain a sound knowledge of the tourism industry and business environment, whilst acquiring a range of both subject-specific and transferable skills.